Discord-Agora/Threads/README.md

 ## Features

-- Post locking and unlocking
+- Locking and unlocking posts
-- User banning and unbanning within specific posts
+- Banning and unbanning users for specific posts
-- Message deletion
+- Deleting messages
-- Tag management for forum posts
+- Managing tags for forum posts
-- Automatic processing of new posts
+- Automatically processing new posts
-- Link sanitization for privacy protection
+- Sanitizing links for privacy protection
-- Logging of moderation actions
+- Logging moderation actions
+- Dynamically sharing or revoking user permissions for specific posts within a forum

 ## Usage